-During your infant’s first few months of life, his bowel movement pattern will change often as his digestive tract matures.
+During your infant’s first few months of life, their bowel movement pattern will change often as their digestive tract matures.
 At first, infants may have a dirty diaper after every feeding.
 At about 2 months of age, they may transition to twice a day and by 4 months of age, most babies go every day or every other day.

-“Also, any time an infant’s diet is changed, he may experience a temporary change in his pooping pattern,” said Dr. Emma Raizman, a pediatrician at Akron Children’s Hospital Pediatrics in Medina.
+“Also, any time an infant’s diet is changed, they may experience a temporary change in their pooping pattern,” said Dr. Emma Raizman, a pediatrician at Akron Children’s Pediatrics in Medina.
 “Introducing solids or switching to formula from breast milk can change the frequency in your baby’s bowel movements.”

 So, how can you tell if your baby is truly constipated?
 Constipation is based on consistency and frequency.
-Signs of constipation include infrequent bowel movements – especially if he hasn’t gone in more than 4 or 5 days – and hard, pellet-like stools that are difficult to pass.
+Signs of constipation include infrequent bowel movements – especially if they haven’t gone in more than 4 or 5 days – and hard, pellet-like stools that are difficult to pass.

 “Even infants on a liquid diet can get constipated,” she said.
 “Poop should always be relatively soft.
 It should not be pellets or formed stool like you’d see with older kids or adults.”

 If you think your infant may be constipated, contact your pediatrician.
 In the meantime, Dr. Raizman offers some suggestions to get things moving.